Frequently asked questions

 Please email firstname.lastname@example.org with details of your issue and a member of our team will get back to you as soon as possible.

-Yes, you can submit multiple proposals for the same fellowship, as long as the criteria are met and your proposed outcomes are different.
+Yes, you can submit up to two proposals for the same fellowship, as long as the criteria are met and your proposed outcomes are different.

-Yes, you can apply for as many fellowships as you like.
+Yes, you can apply for up to two different fellowships as long as you meet eligibility criteria.

 Yes, collaborative projects of up to three participants will be considered.